POETRY FORMS AND TERMINOLOGY

 Glossary of Literary and Rhetorical Terms

-Compiled by Prof. Jack Lynch.
-Section on poetry is limited, but this offers pathways to other literary terms plus useful sections on literary history, genres and theory.
+Compiled by Prof. Jack Lynch of Rutgers University.
+The section on poetry is limited, but offers pathways to other literary terms plus useful sections on literary history, genres and theory.
 Arranged by categories.

 Glossary of Literary and Rhetorical Terms